nondescryptid/opendoc-state-court-judgments/2019_SGMC_27/report.md

 33     I do not think that these three cases assist the Defence.
 Acts of road rage can be perpetrated by a multitude of means, each potentially giving rising to different offences.
 For example:

-(a)     An offender may alight from his vehicle and strike the victim, thereby committing an offence of voluntarily causing hurt under s 323 of the Penal Code (as was the case in _Lim Yee Hua_[\[note: 35\]](#Ftn_35)).
+(a)     An offender may alight from his vehicle and strike the victim, thereby committing an offence of voluntarily causing hurt under s 323 of the Penal Code (as was the case in _Lim Yee Hua_[^35]).

 (b)     Any ensuing scuffle between offender and victim may also give rise to an offence of affray, under s 267B of the Penal Code (as was the case in _Mathews Chang_).

-(c)     The offender may deliver a blow to the victim’s car, whereby any resulting damage to the car gives rise to the offence of mischief (under s 426 or s 427 of the Penal Code).[\[note: 36\]](#Ftn_36)
+(c)     The offender may deliver a blow to the victim’s car, whereby any resulting damage to the car gives rise to the offence of mischief (under s 426 or s 427 of the Penal Code).[^36]

 The three precedents cited by the Defence fall into yet another category, wherein the offender throws an object at the victim’s moving car, giving rise to offences under s 336(a) or 337(a) of the Penal Code.
 The objects in the precedents cited by the Defence were a water tumbler (in _Samuel Tan_), a bunch of keys (in _Mathews Chang_) and a 500 ml coke bottle (in _Tan Guan Ming_).

-34     For cases where the channel of aggression is a _compact object_ lobbed at the victim’s car, there is some room to argue that the potential harm is relatively contained.[\[note: 37\]](#Ftn_37) In contrast, when the offender manoeuvres his vehicle in a manner as to render the _vehicle itself_ as the channel of aggression, the potential harm is of a different order.
+34     For cases where the channel of aggression is a _compact object_ lobbed at the victim’s car, there is some room to argue that the potential harm is relatively contained.[^37] In contrast, when the offender manoeuvres his vehicle in a manner as to render the _vehicle itself_ as the channel of aggression, the potential harm is of a different order.
 Given the sheer mass and size of an automobile, it does not require much imagination to apprehend the scale of the damage it could inflict, even in cases where the automobile is travelling slowly.
 That is precisely one of the reasons why drivers must undergo testing and ultimately hold a license before being allowed behind the wheel.
 Thus, where the aggressor uses his vehicle to abruptly cut into the victim’s path, thereby forcing the latter to veer, or deliberately jams on the brakes while driving in front of the victim, thereby precipitating the risk of a chain collision in heavy traffic, the danger is significant.
 In the natural order of things, I would expect the potential harm from using a moving automobile as the channel of aggression to tangibly exceed than that from a water tumbler, a bunch of keys or a coke bottle.
 On that ground, I found the cases cited by the Defence to be distinguishable.

 35     In contrast, the facts underlying the precedents cited by the Prosecution were far more apposite to the present case.
 I am cognisant of the fact that the Prosecution’s precedents pertain to unreported decisions where no grounds of decision were published.
-In that sense, their value is limited: see _Yap Ah Lai v PP_ .[\[note: 38\]](#Ftn_38) Slavish adherence to sentencing precedents set by such unreported decisions should be avoided.
+In that sense, their value is limited: see _Yap Ah Lai v PP_ .[^38] Slavish adherence to sentencing precedents set by such unreported decisions should be avoided.

 36     Still, there is some utility in surveying the landscape of past decisions, including the unreasoned ones, if only as a reality check and to see if the sentence sought to be imposed is out of step with contemporaneous cases having comparable factual matrices.
 To that end, I found three precedents cited by the Prosecution useful: